 In Parent-Tot classes, for children 2 to 3 1/2, parents and children learn to explore the beauty of art, the joy of story telling, positive socialization and healthy physical activities all led by an experienced teacher.
 Classes are limited to 12 children.

-We encourage parents to complete the Brooks Ages and Stages Questionnaire (ASQ) to check their child’s development.
+We encourage parents registered in our program to complete the Brooks Ages and Stages Questionnaire (ASQ) to check their child’s development.
 Professionals rely on ASQ for the best developmental and social-emotional screening for children from one month to 5 ½ years.
 Highly reliable and valid, ASQ looks at strengths and trouble spots and incorporates parents’ expert knowledge about their children.

 After completing the ASQ the results will be provided to the preschool program.
-Teachers will be able to meet with parents to provide feedback.
+Your child's classroom teacher will be able to meet provide you with scores from the questionnaire.
 Scores beneath the cutoff points indicate a need for further assessment; scores near the cutoff points call for discussion and monitoring; and scores above the cutoff suggest the child is on track developmentally.